pqrkchqps/diehard-dot-fund-school/beginner/overview.md

 - Approve funding or service applications
 - Engage stakeholders in policy development

-If you'd like to find out more, we have a [selection of videos and articles](http://loomio.school/case_studies.html) highlighting a variety of ways groups have used Loomio .
+Our [case studies](http://loomio.school/case_studies.html) section highlights the variety of ways groups have used Loomio and may provide some inspiration to you.

 It's an open source web application which works great on mobile phones.